-Medical advances have resulted in an increased need for nursing home care and assisted living.
+Medical advances have resulted in greater need for nursing home care and assisted living.
 Most health insurance plans and Medicare severely limit or exclude long-term care.
 You should consider these costs as you plan for retirement.
 Here are some questions to ask when considering a separate long-term care insurance policy.

 - What qualifies you for benefits?
 Some insurers say you must be unable to perform a specific number of the following activities of daily living: eating, walking, getting from bed to a chair, dressing, bathing, using a toilet and remaining continent.